 Data center upgrades and patch management are typically manual, repetitive tasks prone to configuration and implementation errors.
-Validation testing of software and hardware firmware to ensure interoperability among components when one component is patched or upgraded requires extensive quality assurance testing in staging environments.
-Strapped for time, IT must sometimes make the difficult decision to deploy new patches before they are fully vetted or to defer new patches, which slows down the roll-out of new features, security and bug fixes.
+Validation testing of software and hardware firmware to ensure interoperability among components when one component is upgraded requires extensive quality assurance testing in staging environments.
+IT must sometimes make the difficult decision to deploy new patches before they are fully vetted or to defer new patches, which slow down the roll-out of new features, security, and fixes.
 Both situations increase risk for the customer environment.

 Learning about the VMware Cloud Foundation concept of a Workload Domain can help customers better understand life cycle operations details.
 A Workload Domain is a policy-based resource container with specific availability and performance attributes that combines compute (vSphere), storage (vSAN), and networking (NSX) into a single consumable entity.
-In the case of running Cloud Foundation on VxRail, these workload domains are built using VxRail clusters and leverage the native VxRail operations experience for tasks such as automated cluster builds and cluster expansions as examples.
+In the case of running VMware Cloud Foundation on VxRail, these workload domains are built using VxRail clusters and leverage the native VxRail operations experience for tasks such as automated cluster builds and cluster expansions as examples.

-From this shared pool, customers can organize separate pools of capacity into what are defined as Workload Domains, each with its own set of specified CPU, memory and storage requirements to support various workloads types such as cloud native, VDI or business critical apps like databases, etc. As new VxRail physical capacity is added, it will be recognized by the SDDC Manager and be made available for consumption as part of a workload domain.
+From this shared pool, customers can organize separate pools of capacity into workload domains, each with its own set of specified CPU, memory, and storage requirements to support various workload types such as cloud native, VDI, or business critical applications, such as databases.
+As new VxRail physical capacity is added, it will be recognized by the SDDC Manager and be made available for consumption as part of a workload domain.
 Scaling workload domains beyond a single cluster gets even easier with the ability to add multiple VxRail clusters within a workload domain.

-Workload Domains can be created, expanded, and deleted.
-They can also be patched/upgraded independently, providing customers with the flexibility to align workload domain infrastructure requirements to the applications running on them.
-And it is in this concept that we come back to our lifecycle management discussion.
-With Cloud Foundation, all lifecycle management occurs at the workload domain level, enabling flexibility to mix and align workloads to the appropriate underlying infrastructure dependencies.
+As mentioned previously, Workload Domains can be created, expanded, and deleted.
+They can also be upgraded independently, providing customers with the flexibility to align workload domain infrastructure requirements to the applications running on them.
+This can be done even at the individual cluster level within a domain.
+With VMware Cloud Foundation, all life cycle management occurs at the workload domain level, enabling flexibility to mix and align workloads to the appropriate underlying infrastructure dependencies.

-Cloud Foundation on VxRail leverages both the native Cloud Foundation and VxRail HCI System Software update bundles for its updates.
+VMware Cloud Foundation on VxRail leverages both the native VMware Cloud Foundation and VxRail HCI System Software update bundles for its updates.
 This allows customers to take advantage of new platform features faster.
-There is no proprietary package that needs to be generated specifically for running Cloud Foundation on VxRail that would delay the availability of these updates from being published for customer consumption when the updates are available.
-This allows both VMware and Dell EMC to innovate faster within their respective layers asynchronously, bringing about newer features/changes without affecting the other layers of the platform stack.
-It also means that VMware and Dell EMC can continue to leverage their respective streamlined development and release processes for both VxRail and Cloud Foundation independently.
-All this means that new versions of Cloud Foundation on VxRail allow customers to take advantage of new platform features faster.
+There is no proprietary package that must be generated to run VMware Cloud Foundation on VxRail that would delay the availability of these updates from being published for customer consumption when the updates are available.
+This allows both VMware and Dell to innovate faster within their respective layers asynchronously, updating the features without affecting the other layers of the platform stack.
+It also means that VMware and Dell can continue to leverage their respective streamlined development and release processes for both VxRail and VMware Cloud Foundation independently.

-All Cloud Foundation on VxRail lifecycle patching and upgrade operations are orchestrated using SDDC Manager.
-It is responsible for monitoring the respective VMware and Dell EMC support repositories where the Cloud Foundation and VxRail update bundles get published.
-The Cloud Foundation update bundle contains updates for vCenter, Platform Services Controller, NSX, SDDC Manager and vRealize Suite components (vRealize Automation, vRealize Operations and vRealize Log Insight).
 The native VxRail update bundle includes ESXi, vSAN, VxRail Manager, hardware firmware and drivers.
-As a part of this monitoring, SDDC Manager would automatically discover when new VxRail and Cloud Foundation updates are available for download and proactively notify the administrator accordingly within the user interface.
+As a part of this monitoring, SDDC Manager automatically discovers when new VxRail and VMware Cloud Foundation updates are available for download and proactively notifies the administrator accordingly within the user interface.

 SDDC Manager will also ensure that all update bundles are automatically curated, guaranteeing visibility and access to only the updates that have been qualified and supported for the system configuration it is managing.
 For example, an update cannot be accessed for a workload domain until first applied to the management domain.
-SDDC Manager even controls the ordering of LCM updates to ensure that a bundle version cannot be applied without first verifying that all update pre-requisites are met first.
+SDDC Manager even controls the ordering of life cycle management updates to ensure that a bundle version cannot be applied without first verifying that all update pre-requisites are met first.
 This helps mitigate risk so that the system is always at a known good state from one version to the next.
-This removes any need for the administrator to guess about valid releases or to cross reference support matrices to ensure update bundle compatibility across the system.
+This removes any need for the administrator to guess about valid releases or to cross-reference support matrixes to ensure update bundle compatibility across the system.

-All updates are scheduled, executed, and orchestrated by SDDC Manager but may be executed by SDDC Manager or VxRail Manager using integrated APIs as shown in Figure 17.
+All updates are scheduled, performed, and orchestrated by SDDC Manager but may be performed by SDDC Manager or VxRail Manager using integrated APIs as shown in Figure 15.

 Once a set of updates has been downloaded, SDDC Manager is used to schedule the updates to be applied to each of the workload domains in the environment independently.

 Lifecycle management in SDDC Manager can be applied to the Management Domain, which contains SDDC software stack or to individual workload domains and does not disrupt tenant virtual machines (VMs).
-Using live VM migration together with vSphere Dynamic Resource Scheduler (DRS), SDDC Manager can patch software to improve infrastructure security and reliability.
-VMware and Dell EMC do extensive validation testing of the software stack prior to releasing software updates, which reduces risk and helps to instill confidence.
+Using live VM migration together with vSphere Dynamic Resource Scheduler (DRS), SDDC Manager can update software to improve infrastructure security and reliability.
+VMware and Dell perform extensive validation testing of the software stack before releasing software updates, which reduces risk and helps to instill confidence.

-Before starting the update, there are prerequisite tasks that ensure the system is in a healthy state.
-The pre-check utility can be manually triggered in the SDDC Manager Update/Patches screen as shown in Figure 18.
+Before starting the update, there are prerequisite tasks to ensure that the system is in a healthy state.
+The precheck utility can be manually triggered in the SDDC Manager update screen as shown in Figure 16.

-For native Cloud Foundation software updates, SDDC Manager will execute the automated workflows needed to apply those updates to all of the clusters within a workload domain.
+For native VMware Cloud Foundation software updates, SDDC Manager performs the automated workflows that are required to apply those updates to the clusters within a workload domain.

-For native VxRail updates, SDDC Manager will orchestrate the LCM process for a given workload domain, but will leverage the native VxRail Manager that runs on each VxRail cluster in that workload domain to apply the VxRail update using integrated VxRail Manager REST API calls in the background.
-As VxRail Manager performs the cluster update, SDDC Manager will monitor its progress, and when completed will be notified by VxRail Manager of completion.
-In a multi-cluster workload domain example, this process of SDDC Manager automatically calling out a VxRail cluster’s VxRail Manager API’s occurs automatically without any administrator input until all clusters in the workload domain have been updated.
+For native VxRail updates, SDDC Manager orchestrates the LCM process for a given workload domain but leverages the native VxRail Manager that runs on each VxRail cluster in that workload domain to apply the VxRail update using integrated VxRail Manager REST API calls in the background.
+As VxRail Manager performs the cluster update, SDDC Manager monitors its progress, and the VxRail Manager will notify the user when the process is complete.
+In a multicluster workload domain example, this process of SDDC Manager automatically calling out a VxRail cluster’s VxRail Manager APIs occurs automatically.
+It involves no administrator input until all clusters in the workload domain have been updated.

-All of these co-engineered features are what drives the full stack integration lifecycle management experience only available with Cloud Foundation on VxRail.
-A true better together experience to help Dell EMC customers simplify and accelerate their IT Transformation.
+All these co-engineered features drive the full-stack integration life cycle management experience only available with VMware Cloud Foundation on VxRail.
+This integration offers a true better together experience to help Dell customers simplify and accelerate their IT transformation.